 I have been involved with Plone since the first conference in 2003, and have been contributing to Tune-Ups by helping clean up and close many bugs.
 Before that, I had been advising on Zope/CMF work since the inception of Six Feet Up in 1999.
 We established Six Feet Up with a philosophy of giving back.
 Giving back is a part of the way we live our lives and we wanted to make it a part of our business as well.
 We found that this matches well with open source community.

 I am well-known in the Plone Community as an excellent speaker who can communicate effectively with all levels of an organization.

-I have been a contributor to the Plone Core since Nov 2007, and a Member of the Plone Framework Team (currently on temporary leave-of-absence).
+I have been a contributor to the Plone Core since Nov 2007, and a Member of the Plone Framework Team and a current member of the Plone Foundation Board.

 I have actively evangelized Plone to groups outside of the Plone community through speaking engagements.
 I have attended all Plone conferences except for the 2nd, and all symposiums that have been in the US.
 I have spoken at all conferences and symposium that I have attended except for the first conference.
 I did attend the 1st Plone Strategic Planning Summit in 2008 and attended many sprints including the Goldegg Castle Sprint.

 Why I'm interested?